 What better place to control which information people can access than by online search?

-“You can’t look at Standard Oil without looking at oil; you cannot investigate Google without looking at search,” testified Luther Lowe, Senior Vice President of Public Policy at Yelp, during hearing before the Senate Subcommittee on Antitrust, Competition Policy and Consumer Rights on Tuesday.
+“You can’t look at Standard Oil without looking at oil; you cannot investigate Google without looking at search,” testified Luther Lowe, Senior Vice President of Public Policy at Yelp, during a hearing before the Senate Subcommittee on Antitrust, Competition Policy and Consumer Rights on Tuesday.

 “For years, Google, in particular, has biased its results to serve its interests and leverage its power to entrench it further and hurt consumers in the process,” he added.